tillyshan/Revenue-Insights-Hospitality-Domain/README.md

 **8. User Testing and Feedback:**

-- Collaborated with HR stakeholders for user testing.
+- Collaborated with stakeholders for user testing.
 - Gathered feedback to refine the dashboard, ensuring it meets the specific needs and preferences of the  team.

 **9. Continuous Improvement:**